mybonk/mybonk-wiki/baby-rabbit-holes.md

 Spare yourself the pain, learn good habits, save tones time and avoid getting locked out of your system by really understanding how SSH (a.k.a Secure Shell or *Secure Socket Shell*) works, how it allows you to connect a remote machine, execute commands, upload and download files.

-- For history, what is the [difference between Telnet and ssh](https://www.geeksforgeeks.org/difference-ssh-telnet/)
+- What is the [difference between Telnet and ssh](https://www.geeksforgeeks.org/difference-ssh-telnet/)?
+A good [VIDEO](https://www.youtube.com/watch?v=dkXZYinZQg0) explaining this very well.
 - OpenSSH
 - .ssh client configuration (`~/.ssh/config`)
 - How to setup and manage ssh keys: https://goteleport.com/blog/how-to-set-up-ssh-keys/